jan-cieslik/cancer_informatics/docs/learning_R/functions_libraries.md

 ```
 :::

-Using `return()` at the conclusion of the function body is not usually beneficial, although it might be useful in some instances.

 ## Function Scoping

-Function scoping means that variables specified within a function are inaccessible outside that function.
+In the scope of on R function variables outside the function are not accessible.

 Consider our global R environment (our whole program) to be a room that contains all the objects, variables, functions, etc. that we have utilized.
 When we call a variable x, R will search around the room to get the value of x.